- Market & Audience Insight: Why Women-Fitness Apps Matter

 An app may work well for a small number of users but struggle when the audience grows.
 Slow loading, crashes, and poor performance hurt the user experience.

-Enterprises should think about scale from day one.
-Startups should also choose systems that can expand later.
+Enterprises should think about scale from day one, and startups should choose systems that can expand later.
 A stable foundation avoids problems when the app becomes popular.

 8. No Clear Revenue Plan